 Paramore’s iconic and sound-defining album, Riot!, is officially 10 years old this week!
 Can you believe it?
 Neither can I, honestly.
 But here we are, celebrating the 10th anniversary of an absolutely amazing punk album by one of emo’s greatest heroes.
 While Rock Sound decided to celebrate by talking to various bands about what Riot! means to them, I’m choosing to celebrate by taking a track-by-track look through this iconic album!

 As a bit of background, Riot! is Paramore’s sophomore studio album, made with Fueled By Ramen (All Time Low, Twenty One Pilots).
-This album includes “Misery Business,” the song that truly put Paramore on the map–both punk and mainstream.
+This album includes “Misery Business,” the song that put Paramore on the punk and mainstream maps.
 Riot! expanded Paramore’s fanbase beyond the small group it used to be and solidified the band’s position in the music world.

 Interestingly, if you read the initial reviews of the album from 2007 (and I did), many critics were pessimistic about this album and felt it was an inconsequential point in Paramore’s career.
 Reading those words now and seeing just how wrong those people were, it really makes you realize that music that may seem unimportant in any way now, could be majorly impactful or important down the road.